Heather Montgomery Author Visit Kit

 Students who have read one or more of Heather’s books engage in a virtual question and answer session with the author.

-Classes which have participated in an in-school presentation or workshop are invited to call/Skype/Google Talk in for follow-up time with Heather.
+Classes that have participated in an in-school presentation or workshop are invited to call/Skype/Google Talk in for follow-up time with Heather.
 Content may include discussion of the students’ writing, additional writing activities or follow-up to exercises presented during the school visit.

 - LCD Projector and screen